Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Hook

-Some ways for the hunters to get involved are:
+Some ways for [[the hunters]] to get involved are:

--   Place the woods near the hunters' base of operations, so it is their hometown that will be eaten by the moss.
+-   Place the woods near [[the hunters]]' base of operations, so it is their hometown that will be eaten by the moss.

 -   They are called to the woods by the scientist's assistant, Mike, who told them something bad was set to happen.
 When they arrive, Mike runs out of the woods, with moss hot on his tail.